tudypie/will-you-steal/README.md

 "Old Panel van - Low poly model" (https://skfb.ly/oN98G) by Daniel Zhabotinsky.

 Museum models from The Cleveland Museum of Art (https://sketchfab.com/clevelandart)

+Sound Effect by Universfield from Pixabay;

+Music by Ihor Koliako from Pixabay